Ruchill: Ruchill Golf Course

 Ruchill Golf Course was popular for many years with golfers in the city, but in 2000 the city council closed the facility and money was issued by council to establish redevelopment plans.
 The golf course has a former railway tunnel running under it, named the "miley" by locals as it was around a mile long.
 It was formerly part of the Lanarkshire and Dunbartonshire Railway, linking Maryhill Central railway station to Possil railway station.
 There was also a tunnel linking Ruchill to the Lambhill area.
 The tunnel ran under the Forth & Clyde Canal, which ran through the golf course.
 This tunnel is known locally as the Halloween Pen.
 It was not a railway tunnel but a tunnel used to herd sheep through in the past when the area was still relatively rural.

 On 17 September 2009 Ruchill Golf Course was reopened by Colin Montgomerie.
 However, use of the club house and regular play did not commence until after the open evening on 1 April 2010.
-The course – now officially termed the "Ruchill Community Golf Facility" is now run by Culture and Sport Glasgow, part of Glasgow City Council, and is a nine-hole course, designed with Colin Montgomery's input, apparently suited for developing and established players.
+The course – now officially termed the "Ruchill Community Golf Facility" is now run by Culture and Sport Glasgow, part of Glasgow City Council, and is a nine-hole course, designed with Colin Montgomerie's input, apparently suited for developing and established players.
+The Ruchill course closed in October 2019.